gravitational/teleport/docs/5.0/trustedclusters.md

 auth_service:
   enabled: true
   tokens:
-  # If using static tokens we recommend to use tools like `pwgen -s 32`
+  # If using static tokens we recommend using tools like `pwgen -s 32`
   # to generate sufficiently random tokens of 32+ byte length
   - trusted_cluster:mk9JgEVqsgz6pSsHf4kJPAHdVDVtpuE0
 ```

-This token can be used unlimited number of times.
+This token can be used an unlimited number of times.

 ### Security Implications

 Consider the security implications when deciding which token method to use.
-Short lived tokens decrease the window for attack but make automation a bit
+Short lived tokens decrease the window for attack, but will require any automation
-more complicated.
+which uses these tokens to refresh them on a regular basis.

 ### Dynamic Join Tokens